Peugeot, Renault to end production alliance in France

-PARIS (Reuters) - Carmakers PSA Peugeot Citroen (PEUP.PA) and Renault (RENA.PA) are about to end cross-shareholdings in two French plants that made up their last production alliance in the country, spokespeople for the companies said on Wednesday.
+PARIS, Nov 20 (Reuters) - Carmakers PSA Peugeot Citroen and Renault are about to end cross-shareholdings in two French plants that made up their last production alliance in the country, spokespeople for the companies said on Wednesday.

 PSA will buy back the 50 percent stake Renault currently holds in its Douvrin engine plant in northern France, while Renault will buy back the 20 percent stake PSA holds in its nearby Ruitz site, which makes gearboxes.